Diorla/Diorla/README.md

 - 💞️ I’m looking to collaborate on anything that can improve people's lives

-- 📫 You can contact me on my email or [personal website](https://adeolaade.com/)
+- 📫 You can contact me via my email or on my [personal website](https://adeolaade.com/)